 While fashion trends may change, the reason for being in school does not.
 A student's dress should contribute to good health, cleanliness, safety, and common decency.
 It should be non-disruptive and support a positive learning environment.

-Students will be required to comply all requirements and recommendations of public health agencies, federal and state department of education, state and federal laws and executive orders related to the Coronavirus or any other communicable diseases.
+Students will be required to comply all requirements and recommendations of public health agencies, federal and state department of education, state and federal laws and executive orders related to any communicable disease.

 Elementary School